texus/TGUI/examples/android/SDL_TTF_GLES2/README.txt

 ### Building the example

-From inside the android-sdl folder, execute the following command to build everything.
+From inside the android/SDL_TTF_GLES2 folder, execute the following command to build everything.
 This will build any changes to SDL, TGUI and the example for all architectures and bundle everything into a single apk file.
 ```
 ./gradlew build
 ```